-Put the puree and the other ingredients in a sauce pan and cook it over low heat, stir until the sugar melts.
+Put the puree and the other ingredients in a sauce pan and cook it over low heat stirring until the sugar melts.

-Bring it up to a boil over medium-high heat.
-Once it comes to a boil, simmer over low for 5-7 minutes.
-I normally boil it until I can put a spoon in and when I pull it out, it coats with a thin layer.
-Skim the foam from the top.
-Save it though!
-You can still use it!
+Bring it up to a low boil over medium-high heat.
+Once it comes to a low boil, simmer over low for 5-7 minutes.
+I normally simmer it until I can put a spoon in and when I pull it out, it coats with a thin layer.

-Eat that one first, and then enjoy the fresh, sweet summer taste all year ’round with your homemade strawberry syrup!
+Eat that one first, and then you get to enjoy the fresh, sweet summer taste all year ’round with your homemade strawberry syrup!

 : ) Jen